-If any citizen of the Serenissima worth his salt could come back to contemporary Venice, the first place he’d visit might be this charmingly old fashioned museum housed since 1958 in a 15th-century granary.
+If any citizen of the Serenissima worth his salt could come back to contemporary Venice, the first place he’d visit might be this charmingly old-fashioned Museo Storico Navale (MUNAV) housed since 1958 in a 15th-century granary.
 Without the right stuff displayed here, there would have been no St Mark’s, no doges, no Bellinis or Titians, and indeed no Venice.
-The low admission price makes this museum one of the best deals in town, and as a bonus there are explanations in English.
+And as a bonus there are explanations in English.

 On the ground floor you can learn all about Italy’s one outstanding success in the Second World War: the ‘nautical pigs’ or manned torpedoes, invented by Prince Valerio Borghese.
 Not as kamikaze as they sound, these were operated by two divers, who would guide the weapon to its target, set the explosive and swim away.